 This time last week we were on a coach back from Plymouth, having spent a week participating in the national ‘Young Rewired State’.
 It’s a yearly hackathon for children (18 years old and younger) where they hack at centres around the UK for a week and then spend the weekend in one venue, pitching their products – based on coding and open data – to judges and each other, for prizes.

-The Stemettes centre was sponsored by City University and followed our bootcamp sessions earlier this year.
+The Stemettes Centre was sponsored by City University and followed our boot camp sessions earlier this year.
 We had about 12 girls (and a couple of boys) join us for the week to build products they’d thought up:

 - Twoovie – a movie recommendation app based on Twitter sentiment

-- Miaow many people? – a data visualisation of world population with a quiz and fact randomiser
+- Miaow many people? – a data visualisation of the world population with a quiz and fact randomiser

 - Jack and Finn’s Sugar Rush – an addictive game

 - Vibe Music – a mobile app which plays music based on your mood

 We were joined by volunteers, plenty of food, this music playlist and sweets all week, whilst building our ‘hacks’ using a variety of languages and tools.